davidralphlewis/binaryephemera/_notes/Disconnect-Frequently.md

 date: 2022-08-18
 ---

 In order to [[Be-Present]] and [[Avoid-Overstimulation]], it is necessary to log off social media frequently.
-Social media is a distraction tool, I have lost hours mindlessly scrolling.
+Social media is a distraction tool.
+I have lost hours mindlessly scrolling ,so is important to [[Reduce-distractions]].

 I set my phone to automatically block social media for most of the day and especially at night.